Overcoming the overwhelm monster

 Fortunately, I wasn’t a complete dunce.
 I did keep up on a few things – and I think having some self-care foundation helped me slay the overwhelm monster faster.
 Those were:

 - I exercise.
 A lot.
 It helps me sleep, it keeps me fit – and most importantly, it burns off my stress.
 I may not like running three miles.
 But I do like the runner’s high that comes after it.
 When you have your nose thisclose to a monitor all day, you gotta do something to move.

 - I eat well.
 I learned my lesson the hard way around this one.
 I used to drink about 6-8 shots of espresso a day.
 Plus use yummy treats like donuts to spike my blood sugar and force a writing focus.
 Not anymore.
 After my doctor had a little talk with me (the word “hospital” was used,) I realized that I was revving my engines way too much.
 Now, I eat a lot of protein.
-I avoid carbs (but miss them.)
-I avoid sugar.
-Mostly.
+I monitor my carb intake.
+I avoid sugar – mostly.
 And I feel way, way better.

 - I’m learning how to balance work and play.
 Some folks would work all the time if they could.
 I am one of them.
 However, my work is fresher and I’m feeling happier when I pull myself away from the keyboard and do something fun.
 Maybe that’s a walk.
 Maybe it’s a movie.
 Maybe it’s lunch with a friend.
 I used to feel guilty about “taking time away from work.”
 Now I know – activities like that enhance our work.
 Not detract from it.

 The good news is, I got all my work done.
 The overwhelm monster almost got me this time.
 It was close.
 Fortunately, I was able to pull away from the computer, cook a good meal and take a little downtime.
 By the time I got back, the writing just flowed…and the overwhelm monster was nowhere to be found.